OxynDev/twitch-follow-bot-kasada-bypass/README.md

 # twitch-follow-bot-kasada-bypass
-Twitch follow bot with integrity bypass ( PATCH ME PLS )
+Twitch follow bot with integrity bypass

 # What is the bypass based on?